irinascurtu/siit-net/basics.md

 buzz

-14. Write a program that prints three numbers in three virtual columns on the console.
+**14**.
+Write a program that prints three numbers in three virtual columns on the console.
 Each column should have a width of 10 characters and the numbers should be left aligned.
 The first number should be an integer in hexadecimal; the second should be fractional positive; and the third – a negative fraction.
 The last two numbers have to be rounded to the second decimal place

+**15** A given company has name, address, phone number, fax number, web site and manager.
+The manager has name, surname and phone number.
+Write a program that reads information about the company and its manager and then prints it on the console.